kubermatic/docs/content/kubermatic/v2.13/changelog/2.10/_index.en.md

 - Set AntiAffinity for pods to prevent situations where the API servers of all clusters got scheduled on a single node
 - Set resource requests and limits for all addons
 - Add Kubernetes v1.14.1 to the list of supported versions
-- Ensure reservation of a small amount of resources on each node for the Kubelet and system services
+- Ensure reservation of a small amount of resources on each node for the kubelet and system services
 - Update etcd to v3.3.12
 - Update the metrics-server to v0.3.2
 - Update the user cluster Prometheus to v2.9.1